Edwardbafford/notes/Notes/Software Engineering/Theory/Site Reliability Engineering.md

 **Toil** is work tied to running a production service that is manual, repetitive, and does not add lasting value.

+Automating toil saves time and makes processing more consistent.

 Metrics
-- Availability
+- Availability - DONE
+- Monitoring - DONE
 - Scalability
 - Latency
 - Cost
 - Change management
-- Monitoring

-Monitoring
-- Alerts - notifications signaling human intervention is needed
-- Logging - records which can be used for analysis

 Emergency Response - mean time to repair